- See Key Performance Indicators

 |A1: Core Service - Distribute Public School Funding to school districts and other educational institutions|

 Target #1: Calculate and distribute state entitlement funding based on the Base Student Allocation and formula calculations per AS 14.17.

-Analysis of results and challenges: The annual Student Base Allocation amount can only be adjusted by an enacted statute change.
+Analysis of results and challenges: The annual Base Student Allocation (BSA) amount can only be adjusted by an enacted statute change.
 The Department of Education and Early Development distributes Public School Funding to 53 school districts and Mt.
 Edgecumbe High School, the state boarding school.

 Distribution of Public School Funding